donejs/donejs/docs/guide.md

 }
 ```

-This tells DocumentJS to parse all `.js` and `.md` files in the `pmo/` folder with the `pmo` page as the main parent and write the generated documentation into a `docs/` folder.
+This tells DocumentJS to parse all `.js` and `.md` files in the `pmo/` folder (with the `pmo` page as the main parent) and to write the generated documentation into a `docs/` folder.
 Since DocumentJS is only installed locally (as a dependency of DoneJS) we will also add a documentation script to our `package.json`:

 ```js
   "scripts": {